Long-term Causal Inference Under Persistent Confounding via Data Combination: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We propose three novel identification strategies for the average long-term treatment effect when persistent confounders are present.
-These identification strategies rely on three groups of short-term outcomes where two groups of them can be considered as informative proxy variables for the unmeasured confounders (\Cref{assump: completeness}).
-These short-term outcomes, together with the long-term outcome, follow a sequential structure encapsulated in a conditional independence condition (\Cref{assump: CI}).
-Our identification strategies are more general than those in the previous literature.
-In particular, when there are no persistent confounders, one of our identification strategies can recover the identification strategy in \cite{athey2020combining}. \item Based on each of the three identification strategies, we propose a corresponding average long-term treatment effect estimator.
+Our contributions are summarized as follows: \begin{itemize} \item {We propose several novel identification strategies for the average long-term treatment effect in the presence of persistent confounders.
+These identification strategies rely on three groups of short-term outcomes, where two of these groups are used as informative proxy variables for the unobserved confounders (\Cref{assump: completeness}).
+These short-term outcomes, together with the long-term outcome, are assumed to follow a sequential structure encapsulated in a conditional independence condition (\Cref{assump: CI}).} \item Based on the identification strategies, we propose estimators for the average long-term treatment effect.
 These estimators involve fitting two nuisance functions that are defined as solutions to two conditional moment equations.
 Our estimation procedures accommodate any nuisance estimator among many existing ones.
 We provide high level conditions for the asymptotic consistency and asymptotic normality of our estimators. \item We evaluate the performance of our proposed estimators based on large-scale experimental data for a job-training program with long-term employment observations.
 We combine part of the experimental data and some semi-synthetic observational data with realistic persistent confounding.
-We demonstrate that our proposed estimators can substantially outperform benchmarks that fail to handle persistent confounding, including the state-of-the-art estimator proposed by \cite{athey2020combining}. \end{itemize}
+We demonstrate that due to the persistent confounding, our proposed estimators have smaller error than estimators that do not handle persistent confounding. \end{itemize}

 The rest of this paper is organized as follows.
 We first review the related literature in \Cref{sec: literature} and set up our problem in \Cref{sec: setup}.
 Then we discuss our identification strategies in \Cref{sec: identification}, where each subsection features one different identification strategy.
 In \Cref{sec: estimation}, we present our long-term treatment effect estimators and analyze their asymptotic properties.
 We further dicuss some extensions in \Cref{sec: extension}.
 In \Cref{sec: experiment}, we illustrate the performance of methods in a semi-synthetic experiment.
 We finally conclude this paper in \Cref{sec: conclusion}.